letsdodigital/coding-hands-on/dair/curriculum_imaging.md

     -   Understand what a hyperparameter is (LL2)
     -   How a hyper-parameter effects model output (LL2)
     -   Understand that hyperparameters can be tuned (LL2)

+## Seminar 2

+By the end of the seminar, clinicians should:

+-   Gain an intuitive understanding of overfitting vs underfitting using a linear model as an example (LL2)
+-   Classifier evaluation
+    -   Evaulating models
+    -   Describe methods for evaulating regression models (LL2)
+    -   Be able to describe important metrics for a classifier (positive/negative predictive value, sensitivity and specificity) (LL2)
+    -   Be able to describe the statistical tests needed to evaluate a binary classifier (F1 score, AUC and ROC curves) (LL2)
+    -   Be able to give a broad overview of the common metrics that are used with other types of model (softmax for multiclass classifiers, pixel accuracy and intersection over union (IoU) for segmentation) (LL2)
+    -   Be aware of data leakage and its implications (LL2)
 -   Common pitfalls
     -   How to deal with overfitting.
 (LL2)
     -   How to deal with multicollinearity (LL2)
     -   How to deal with missing data and sensitivity analysis (LL2)
 -   Appreciate that the task we are performing is fairly simple and that more complex techniques exist (LL2)
 -   Be able to discuss the uses, advantages, and disadvantages of more modern approaches to machine learning (stable diffusion, large language models) (LL2) (LL4)
+-   Be able to explain ethical arguments for/against use of AI in a clinical context (LL4)
+-   Understand reasons why an AI system may not perform the same way across multiple contexts - Reproducibility (LL4)

 *Maybe a radiologist/senior clinician could speak about the features that the bot may be dectecting in each scan?*